bmon/blog/content/blog/go-docker-https.md

 ---

 I've been building a lot of webhooks lately, and more often than not, I need serve my applications over HTTPS.
-A common way of quickly achieving this is by utilsing [Let's Encrypt](https://letsencrypt.org/), however it can be a bit fiddly to setup.
+A common way of quickly achieving this is by utilising [Let's Encrypt](https://letsencrypt.org/), however it can be a bit fiddly to setup.
 I'd really like to be able to automate the process entirely, including certificate renewal.
 I've been building my applications using docker, and I'd like to keep the build process and container images as lightweight as possible.
 Lastly, I'd like to have the entire process as application code, so I can easily change and re-deploy things on the fly.
 Also, having no ops/shell scripts allows my applications to be portable and easily deployed to many different environments.

 Fortunately, there is a way to achieve all of these things, using Go.
 It all starts with the [acme/autocert](https://godoc.org/golang.org/x/crypto/acme/autocert) package.
 For the unaware, ACME stands for _Automated Certificate Management Environment_, a protocol which allows for low cost and automated TLS certificate generation and verification.

-Let's Encrypt utilises ACME to provide free domain-validated certficates to anybody who can verify that they control the domain they're requesting to be certified.
+Let's Encrypt utilises ACME to provide free domain-validated certificates to anybody who can verify that they control the domain they're requesting to be certified.
 One way to verify is for an application to request a secret token from Let's Encrypt (over a secure connection), and then Let's Encrypt will make a HTTP request to the domain name being verified.
 If the application can serve the secret token back to Let's Encrypt, it's verified that is has control of the domain, and Let's Encrypt will sign a certificate for use on the domain.